ehsan-amani/cfdmfFTFoam/README.md

 # References:

-E Amani, cfdmfFTFoam: A front-tracking solver for multiphase flows on general unstructured grids in OpenFOAM, 2025, Under review.
+E Amani. "cfdmfFTFoam: A front-tracking solver for multiphase flows on general unstructured grids in OpenFOAM", 2025, Under review.